Empirical distributions of the robustified $t$-test statistics: Illustrative examples

 To obtain the power curve of a hypothesis test, we generated the first sample of size $n=10$ from $N(\mu,1)$.
 The second sample of size $n=10$ is also generated from $N(\mu,1)$ but one observation in the sample is contaminated by assigning {the value of} $10$.
 For a given value of $\mu$, we generated a sample and performed the hypothesis test.
 We repeated this hypothesis test 10,000 times.
 By calculating the number of {rejections of $H_0$} divided by the 10,000, we can obtain the empirical power at a given value of $\mu$.
 The value of $\mu$ is changed from $-2$ to $2$ in a grid-like fashion.
 These results are plotted in Figure~\ref{FIG:power11}.

-As shown in Figure~\ref{FIG:power11} (a), the empirical power using the conventional Student $t$-test statistic has the highest when there is no contamination.
-Note that the power using $T_B$ is very close to that using the Student $t$-test statistic while the power using $T_A$ loses power noticeably.
-However, when there is contamination, the powers based on $T_A$ and $T_B$ clearly outperform that based on the conventional method as shown in Figure~\ref{FIG:power11} (b).
+As shown in Figure~\ref{FIG:power11} (a), the empirical power using the $t$-test statistic in (\ref{t:test}) has the highest in the absence of data contamination, as one expects.
+It deserves pointing out that the power using $T_B$ is very close to that using the $t$-test statistic and that the power using $T_A$ loses power noticeably.
+However, when there is contamination, the powers based on $T_A$ and $T_B$ are clearly higher than the one based on the $t$-test statistic as shown in Figure~\ref{FIG:power11} (b).

-\section{{Concluding remarks}}
+\section{Concluding remarks}

-For brevity reasons, we only provide the empirical quantiles of 0.6, 0.65, 0.7, 0.75, 0.8, 0.85, 0.9, 0.95, 0.975, 0.98, 0.99, and 0.995 for each of sample sizes, $n=4,5,\ldots,50$.
+In this paper, we have carried out extensive Monte Carlo simulations to obtain the empirical distributions of the two robustified test statistics, $T_A$ in (\ref{EQ:TA}) and $T_B$ in (\ref{EQ:TB}) and calculate their empirical quantiles, which can be easily used to improve statistical inference, especially when the sample sizes are small or moderate.
+Thus, the obtained empirical quantiles could further extend the use of these two tests in most practical applications.

-These empirical quantiles can be sufficient for most practical problems.
-However, to obtain an accurate p-value for hypothesis testing, we need more accurate empirical quantiles values at more various probabilities.
-We are currently developing the R package which provides all the detailed empirical quantiles which will be enough for calculating the p-value.
-We are planning to upload the developed R package to CRAN:
+It is worth pointing out that we only provided the empirical quantiles of 0.6, 0.65, 0.7, 0.75, 0.8, 0.85, 0.9, 0.95, 0.975, 0.98, 0.99, and 0.995 for $n=4,5,\ldots,50$.
+However, from a practical viewpoint, these empirical quantiles are sufficient for most practical problems.
+To make our results become more accessible to practitioners, we are currently updating the \texttt{rt.test} R package \citep{Park/Wang:2018}, which provides all the detailed empirical quantiles, which should be enough for calculating the confidence interval and the $p$-value.